Jeremy Sumpter

 Jeremy Robert Myron Sumpter (born February 5, 1989) is an American actor.
-His prominent roles include the title role in the 2003 live action film Peter Pan, Jacob in the 2014 disaster film Into the Storm, and the recurring role of J. D. McCoy in the NBC television series Friday Night Lights (2008–2010).
+His prominent roles include the title role in the 2003 fantasy adventure film Peter Pan, Jacob in the 2014 disaster film Into the Storm, and the recurring role of J. D. McCoy in the NBC television series Friday Night Lights (2008–2010).

 Early life

-Sumpter was born in Carmel-by-the-Sea, California, to Sandy (née Johnson) and Gary Sumpter.
+Sumpter was born in Carmel-by-the-Sea, California, to parents Sandy (née Johnson) and Gary Sumpter.
 He has a twin sister, Jessica, and two other siblings, Travis and Jennifer.
 His family moved to his mother's hometown, Mount Sterling, Kentucky, when he was ten months old.